In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 - Description: Business rule automatically assigning incidents to appropriate support team based on category, priority, and SLA.
 Includes escalation logic for P1 incidents.
 Updated monthly with team capacity data.

-- Type: Tool
+- Type:

-- Status: Active
+:automation(business rule with workflow logic) - Status: Active

 - External System: ServiceNow